admarble/video-directory-backend-poc/video-directory-backend/YOUTUBE_INTEGRATION_GUIDE.md

 ## Features

 ### ✅ What's Included
-- Auto-fill: title, description, duration, publish date
+- Auto-fill: title, description, duration, publish date, creator, categories, and tags
+- Automatic creator creation: YouTube channels are automatically created as creator records if they don't exist
+- Smart category detection: Maps YouTube categories and detects additional categories from title/description keywords
+- Automatic tag creation: Tags from YouTube are automatically created in your tags collection if they don't exist
 - URL validation with helpful error messages
 - Loading states and success feedback
 - Optional thumbnail download and upload